 5. Audit PE equipment both for PE/Sport and physical activities in the playground.

 Replenish/ replace equipment to ensure it is of a high standard and volume

 The total allocation of £19,300 has been used to subsidise all the above activities.

 It must be noted that the sports grant does not cover the total spend on PE and sport in our school, which has always been a high priority for us.

-We take an active role in Barnet cross-country, Netball tournaments, Football tournaments and league, Barnet Dance festival, Athletics competitions at Barnet Copthall, as well as running sports days and friendly competitions between neighbouring schools.
+We take an active role in Barnet cross-country, Bocca Tournaments, Special Needs Sport events, Football tournaments and league, Barnet Dance festival, Athletics competitions at Barnet Copthall, as well as running sports days and friendly competitions between neighbouring schools.